Achilles404/Codeforces-Contest-Selector-By-Div-s/python/readme.md

 It is a python program that finds the contest by there tag.
 Right now I'm filtering only Educational Rounds and Div.
-3.
+1, 2, 3 and 4.

 ## Installation